pulsar-edit/blogumentation/blog/posts/20251202-savetheclocktower-pulsar-on-electron-30.md

 In addition to this, Electron 23 has already dropped support for Windows 7, 8, and 8.1.

 We regret this, but Electron apps are beholden to Chromium’s support matrix.
 If Chromium drops support for an operating system, it’s _dropped_.
 If this will affect you, you’ll at least be able to use older versions of Pulsar indefinitely.
 If it affects enough people, we might explore a custom release channel of Pulsar that tries to deliver new features while maintaining a broadly compatible Electron version.
+(No promises!)

 But that’ll all come into focus in the future.
 For now, happy coding, and see you amongst the stars!